minetest-mods-camp/arena_lib/DOCS.md

 ### 2.3 Arena phases
 An arena comes in 4 phases:
-* `waiting phase`: the queuing process.
-People hit a sign waiting for other players to play with
+* `queuing phase`: the queuing process.
+People interact with the entrance waiting for other players to play with
 * `loading phase`: the pre-match.
 By default players get teleported in the arena, waiting for the game to start.
 Relevant callback: `on_load`
 * `fighting phase`: the actual game.
 Relevant callbacks: `on_start`, `on_join`
 * `celebration phase`: the after-match.
 By default people stroll around for the arena knowing who won, waiting to be teleported.
 Relevant function: `arena_lib.load_celebration(...)`.
 Relevant callbacks: `on_celebration`, `on_end`.

 ### 2.4 Spectate mode
 Every minigame has this mode enabled by default.
-As the name suggests, it allows people to spectate a match, and there are two ways to enter this mode: the first is by getting eliminated (`remove_player_from_arena` with `1` as a reason), while the other is through the very sign of the arena.
-In this last case, users just need to right-click the sign and press the "eye" button to be turned into spectators (a game must be in progress).
+As the name suggests, it allows people to spectate a match, and there are two ways to enter this mode: the first is by getting eliminated (`remove_player_from_arena` with `1` as a reason), whereas the other is through the very entrance of the arena (if implemented).
 While in this state, they can't interact in any way with the actual match: neither by hitting entities/blocks, nor by writing in chat.
 The latter, more precisely, is a separated chat that spectators and spectators only are able to read.
 Vice versa, they're not able to read the players one.
 By default, spectate mode allows to follow players, but it also allows modders to expand it to entities and areas.
 To do that, have a look at `arena_lib.add_spectate_entity(...)` and `arena_lib.add_spectate_area(...)`
 <br>